1 What is science?

 “This is your last chance.
 After this, there is no turning back.
 You take the blue pill - the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill - you stay in Wonderland and I show you how deep the rabbit hole goes.” — Morpheus, Matrix

 “Anything goes” is Paul Feyerabend’s famous dictum1.
 Therefore, you can stop here.
 If you are not interested in the historical or philosophical background of what we call science, then skip ahead to the next chapter.
 You don’t really need the background.
-Think of a theater actor.
-The actor doesn’t need to know how the stage is built, how the lights work, or where the music comes from.
-The actor just performs the play.
-Nothing more is required.
 Or, to say it in the words of David Mermin, “Shut up and calculate!”2 With this statement, Mermin describes the Copenhagen interpretation as a philosophy of quantum physics that prioritizes mathematical results over foundational philosophical questions.
+Even if you don’t have a theoretical background, you can work on knowledge generation and new devices.
+Therefore, if your time is limited, go on, brave seeker after truth.

 For everyone else, I have written this introduction chapter.
 Maybe you’re puzzled about what this science thing is all about.
 That’s perfectly normal.
 Today, education strips away the historical and philosophical context and jumps directly into biological, chemical, or physical topics.
 History tells the story of countries and people, not the combination of history and the natural sciences.
 There is so much to learn.
 Therefore, there is seldom room for philosophy in any rushed school schedule.
 However, humans do science.
 What humans do becomes history.
 The reasons and ways in which humans do things are strongly connected to their thoughts and beliefs.
 Therefore, they have a philosophy, even if they are not aware of it.
 So, if you do science, you do so with a particular way of thinking.
+Perhaps science is, at its core, something personal.
+However, science also has objective aspects that I want to present here.
 Therefore, you have a philosophy, whether you are aware of it or not.
 It’s time to talk about it a little bit.
+Ultimately, decide for yourself what science truly is.

 What could possibly be a better argument for something than the thought of a genius and Nobel Prize winner?
 Therefore, we begin this section with a quote from Albert Einstein.